 To reduce the cost of college, pass legislation that prevents colleges and universities from requiring general education and physical education courses.
 This will cut the 4 year degree down to about 2.5 years or 5 semesters.
 The general educations courses would become optional so that those who want to and can afford to go to college for 4 years can still do so.
 For those choosing the 2.5 year plan, the $100,000 college degree (4 years at $25,000 per year) now costs about $62,000 ($25,000 x 2.5) for a $38,000 savings.
-The legislation must stipulate that the tuition rate per semester must be equal for both options and that required credit hours in the major of study shall not be increased from the required credit hours at the time the law is passed.
+The legislation must stipulate that the tuition rate per semester and degree requirements for the major must be equal for both options.

 Reduce the costs of books by passing legislation to require all colleges offer non-expiring electronic versions of the required textbooks in downloadable PDF format for no more than $15 each.
 For those that choose this option, the $300-$500 per semester for textbooks becomes $60-$75 per semester.

 Outlaw mandatory requirements for students to live on campus since this almost doubles the cost of tuition.
 Students who live close enough to commute should have the option of doing so to avoid doubling their college costs.

 There is a lot more to do here but this is a good start.